slavikme/unitfire-game/README.md

-UniFire
+UnitFire
 ============

-UniFire is an online co-operative game based on Node.js and HTML5 canvas
+UnitFire is an online co-operative game based on Node.js and HTML5 canvas